KD9YQK/ARES_Sim_1/operators/Operator_02_Rescue_Bravo.md

 Report the current situation to net control.

+## Status Update - 00:30

+Your teams current status
+- Travelling on foot
+- A bent traffic sign is nearby
+- Upcoming intersection of X and X
+- Scattered debris including trash, tree branches
+- No people visible in this current area
+- no injuries to report

 ## Timed Event — 00:42

-Your team has a view of the east side of the building.
+Your team is now at it's destination and has a view of the east side of the building.

 You observe: